 - Speculation: Options trading helps take a speculative market position using leverage.
-Surprisingly, I can even take a position that can profits if the market stays neutral.
+Surprisingly, I can even take a position that can make profit if the market stays neutral.

-Every trade plan I outline must supports these objectives.
+Every trade plan I outline must support these objectives.

-The fact is, I am not going ‘win’ all trades, therefore, If, I am wrong about my trade, I want to get out of that trade with minimal loses and keep my capital to trade another better trade at some other time!
+The fact is, I am not going ‘win’ all trades, therefore, If I am wrong about my trade, I want to get out of that trade with minimal losses and keep my capital to trade another better trade at some other time!

 I cannot control ‘all’ trading opportunities in my watchlists.
-There are some days with more ‘high-probability’ trades opportunities.
-Other days there will be few or none.
+There are some days with more ‘high-probability’ trade opportunities.
+On other days there will be few or none.
 No good setup!
 I don’t trade!
-That is why, short term (daily or weekly) profit goal may not work well, as I might take on low-probability trade setups.
+That is why, short-term (daily or weekly) profit goals may not work well, as I might take on low-probability trade setups.
 These setups can potentially cause drawdowns.
-Instead focus monthly profit and loss, with patience for the best setups or problem of overtrading.
+Instead focus on monthly profit and loss, with patience for the best setups or problem of overtrading.